bytemaster-0xff/WinIoTSoccerBot/SensorBoardV1.md

 ## Step 8 - Install the Raspberry Pi to Sensor Board Connector.
 1. Install the 40 Pin Connector so the pins are exposed through the top of the board
 2. Solder the connector in place.
 It may be easiest to do so using the method shown below

+**IMPORTANT** Make sure that the pins are exposed on the top of the board, most other mistakes we can likely fix with the solder-sucker.
+There are too many pins and they are too tall to replace this on the board.
+If you install this wrong you will likely have to scrap the board.
+Any questions, please ask.

 ![Alt](Documentation/SensorBoard/SolderingPins.jpg)